mikeerickson/laravel-elixir-behat/readme.md

 ### baseDir

-Defaulting to './tests', this argument specifies the root directory to search for Codeception-specific tests.
+Defaulting to './tests', this argument specifies the root directory to search for Behat-specific tests.

 ### options